Underwater diving: Air and gas diving

+and mixed gas diving, which includes nitrox diving, trimix diving, and heliox diving.

+Air is available for the cost of operating the compressor, so it is supplied on open circuit, and discharged into the surroundings on exhalation, and may be supplied through a free-flow system where this has advantages.
+Oxygen and nitrox are also cheap enough that it is usually economical to supply by demand open circuit except for long duration scuba operations, but helium is expensive and sometimes in short supply, so recycling can be viable for moderate usage, and essential for high volume usage.
+The costs of recycling by rebreathing or reclaiming helium based gases include high capital investment in the equipment, and additional running costs compared to open circuit.
+The use of hydrogen as a breathing gas component is still experimental.

 Atmospheric pressure diving

 Submersibles and rigid atmospheric diving suits (ADS) enable diving to be carried out in a dry environment at normal atmospheric pressure.
-An ADS is a small one-person articulated submersible which resembles a suit of armour, with elaborate joints to allow bending, while maintaining an internal pressure of one atmosphere.
+An ADS is a small one-person articulated submersible which resembles a suit of armour, with elaborate joints to allow articulation by direct motion of the limbs, while maintaining an internal pressure of one atmosphere.
 An ADS can be used for dives of up to about 700 m for many hours.
 It eliminates the majority of physiological dangers associated with deep diving – the occupant does not need to decompress, there is no need for special gas mixtures, and there is no danger of nitrogen narcosis – at the expense of higher cost, complex logistics and loss of dexterity.

+Crewed submeribles have been built rated to full ocean depth and have dived to the deepest known points of all the oceans.

 Unmanned diving

 Autonomous underwater vehicles (AUVs) and remotely operated underwater vehicles (ROVs) can carry out some functions of divers.
 They can be deployed at greater depths and in more dangerous environments.
 An AUV is a robot which travels underwater without requiring real-time input from an operator.
 AUVs constitute part of a larger group of unmanned undersea systems, a classification that includes non-autonomous ROVs, which are controlled and powered from the surface by an operator/pilot via an umbilical or using remote control.
 In military applications AUVs are often referred to as unmanned undersea vehicles (UUVs).